Power Variability: Fixed

 - Short eye relief

-This is more of a mid-size binocular versus a full-size one, but it has every capability that a full-size bino offers.
-In fact, with its multi-coated optics, fully waterproof and fog-proof abilities, and overall quality build, it’s actually more capable of excellent performance than some other brands’ full size binos.
+This is best classed as a mid-size binocular versus a full-size one, but it has every capability that a full-size binocular offers.
+In fact, with its multi-coated optics, fully waterproof and fog-proof abilities, and overall quality build, it's actually more capable of excellent performance than some other brands full size binoculars.

 The Outland weighs only 21.8 ounces, and its physical dimensions are 5.75 x 4.96 x 2.08 inches.
 It's the perfect combo for a hunter who wants something that won't be a burden to take around and stow away with ease.